Thracesian Theme: History

 The first known stratēgos of the Thracesians, a certain Sisinnios, supported Constantine V (r.
 740–775) against the usurper Artabasdos (r.
-741–742), but was himself later blinded by the emperor when he suspected him of conspiracy.
-Constantine took care to appoint a series of governors loyal to him and his policies; the most prominent among them being the ardent iconoclast Michael Lachanodrakon.
+741–742), but was himself later blinded by the emperor on suspicion of conspiracy.
+Constantine took care to appoint a series of governors loyal to him and his policies, the most prominent among them being the ardent iconoclast Michael Lachanodrakon.
 Lachanodrakon launched a brutal persecution of iconophiles, especially the monks, so that by 772, in the words of historian Warren Treadgold, he seems to have succeeded in "eradicating monasticism within his theme".
 Other notable governors of the theme include Bardanes Tourkos, who was its stratēgos in the 790s and rebelled against Nikephoros I (r.
 803–811) in 803; Constantine Kontomytes, who defeated the Cretan Saracens at Mount Latros in 841 and married into the imperial family; Petronas, the uncle of Michael III (r.
 842–867) and the Empire's leading general, in 856–863; and Symbatios the Armenian, who along with the governor of the Opsician Theme George Peganes tried to oppose the growing power of Basil the Macedonian, Michael III's protégé who eventually usurped the throne from him.

-In the 10th century, as the threat of Arab raids subsided, the soldiers of the Thracesians appear to have been used more and more in overseas expeditions, such as the expeditions sent against the Emirate of Crete in 911, 949 and 960.
-The same process saw the theme gradually becoming a peaceful backwater; by 1029, the appointment of one of the Empire's most capable generals, Constantine Diogenes, who was suspected of harbouring designs on the throne, to the position of its stratēgos was seen as a demotion, and as a measure to curb his power.
+In the 10th century, as the threat of Arab raids subsided, the soldiers of the Thracesians appear to have been used more and more in overseas expeditions, such as those sent against the Emirate of Crete in 911, 949 and 960.
+The same process saw the theme gradually becoming a peaceful backwater; when the formidable general Constantine Diogenes was named its stratēgos in 1029, the appointment was seen as a demotion, intended to curb his suspected designs on the throne.

 The theme was briefly conquered by the Seljuk Turks in the late 1070s, but most of its territory was recovered by John Doukas with the help of the First Crusade in the late 1090s.
 John II Komnenos (r.
-1118–1143) re-established the theme as an administrative unit, albeit with a reduced size, under a doux with seat at Philadelphia.
+1118–1143) re-established the theme as an administrative unit, albeit with a reduced size, under a doux based at Philadelphia.
 The southern portion of the old theme became part of the new theme of Mylasa and Melanoudion.
 It was reconstituted under the Nicaean Empire, and by this time consisted of the katepanikia of Smyrna and Anaia along the Aegean coast, and the chora of Pyrgion and Kaloe in the upper Kaystros valley.
 Basil Chrysomalles is the first known governor after 1204, and the list of governors from 1233 until 1260 is almost complete.
 The theme of Maeander, with its seat at Antioch-on-the-Maeander, was subordinated to it.